 - Level 1: Quoted prices (unadjusted) for identical assets or liabilities in active markets that the entity has the ability to access as of the measurement date. - Level 2: Significant observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities, quoted prices in markets that are not active, and other inputs that are observable or can be corroborated by observable market data. - Level 3: Significant unobservable inputs that reflect an entity's own assumptions about the assumptions that market participants would use in pricing an asset or liability.
-The University did not have any Level 3 investments as of June 30, 2023 and 2022.
+The University does not have any level 3 assets.

-Assets measured at fair value on a recurring basis at June 30, 2023 are summarized below:
+Assets measured at fair value on a recurring basis at June 30, 2024 are summarized below: